 - When you start frying your last batch of wings, start your sauce.

 - Heat the butter, hot sauce, and honey over medium-high heat in a small saucepan.
 Stir while you cook.
-Once bubbling, reduce to simmer and continue cooking.1 cup Buffalo Sauce, ½ cup salted butter, 3 tablespoons honey
+Once bubbling, reduce to simmer and continue cooking.1 cup Buffalo sauce, ½ cup salted butter, 3 tablespoons honey

 - Use a whisk to stir the sauce often while cooking, about 10-15 minutes.